Ensuring the Safety of Chemical Substances

 Position on the Use of Animals in Testing

-In line with the “3Rs” of animal use in research (“Replacement, Reduction, Refinement”), which are guidelines designed to ensure the more ethical use of animals in testing, the DIC Group actively promotes safe evaluation using quantitative structure–activity relationship (QSAR) models, which do not employ animals, and alternatives to animal testing.
+In line with the “3Rs” of animal use in research (replacement, reduction, refinement), which are guidelines designed to ensure the more ethical use of animals in testing, the DIC Group actively promotes safety evaluation using quantitative structure–activity relationship (QSAR) models that do not employ animals.

 Safe Product Transport